dxlabskku/We-Know-Who-Wins/README.md

 ```python
 python3 testing.py --use_testloader yes --new_scaler no --gpu_num [YOUR GPU NUM]
 ```

-Then you should provide the directory of the saved testloaders and scalers.
-These will be automatically saved in your [Training](Training) folder after you run the training step.

 For the latter, you can do it through the following command